-Defenders of the true meaning and purpose of marriage use the shorthand slogan, “it’s about the children.”
+Defenders of the true meaning and purpose of marriage often use the shorthand slogan, “It’s about the children.”
 While intending to witness the good of marriage reality based on outcomes for children, the phrase surprisingly falls short.
 Instead, adjust the slogan by saying, “it’s about the rights of children.”

 - Does not shed any light on the reality of marriage in God’s plan.
 What does “It’s about the children” mean?

 - Can open up an argument about what is good for children and what they need or don’t need, both of which are unrelated to marriage.

 - Is used by proponents of redefining marriage with a different meaning– “Children of same-sex couples deserve married parents, too.”
 Or, “Marriage would provide the same kind of stability for irregular families as it does for regular families (child with their married mother and father).”